soulwing/javashmail-provider/README.md

 use the fixed recipient transport.

 * `mail.transport.protocol` -- set this to `rcpt`
-* `mail.rcpt.delegate` -- fully-qualified JNDI name for `Session` resource for the transport delegate (usually using the `smtp` transport)
+* `mail.rcpt.delegate` -- fully-qualified JNDI name for a `Session` resource from which a transport delegate (usually using the `smtp` transport) can be obtained
-* `mail.rcpt.address` -- address that will be used as the envelope recipient for all messages sent via the fixed recipient transport provider (this can be more than one address using any legitimate RFC-822 address syntax such as would be used in a `To:` header
+* `mail.rcpt.address` -- address(es) that will be used as the envelope recipient for
+  all messages sent via the fixed recipient transport provider; more than one address can be specified using any legitimate RFC-822 address syntax such as would be used in a `To:` header

 ### Tomcat Configuration